 All Majors & Disciplines Welcome

 The DC Semester Program is open to students in all majors and disciplines.
-In fact, course and semester themes are designed to reach the largest number of student interests.
+In fact, courses are designed to reach the largest number of student interests.

-To be considered, students submit an online application and two-three letters of recommendations.
-In addition to a strong academic record and relevant experience, students must distinguish themselves in an interview with faculty and program administrators.
-A selections committee will choose finalists for interviews based on a variety of factors, including academic and extracurricular achievement, strength of letters of recommendation, passion for the semester topic and theme, and the quality of the responses in the application.
-Offers are made for up to 18 spots in the DC Semester Program.
+To be considered, students submit an online application and 1 letter of recommendation.
+In addition to a strong academic record and relevant experience, students must distinguish themselves in a video interview with program administrators.
+A selections committee will choose finalists for interviews based on a variety of factors, including academic and extracurricular achievement, strength of the letter of recommendation, passion for the semester topic and theme, and the quality of the responses in the application.

 Academic Probation, Suspension, Medical Withdrawal or Underload